The Art Garage is currently hiring:

-ARK Instructors (Artistic and Therapeutic background needed- examples include fine artists with Special Education, Psychology, Counseling or Art Therapy background)
+ARK Instructor- (Artistic and Therapeutic background needed- examples include Special Education, Psychology, Counseling, Art Therapy)

-The Art Garage is seeking talented, energetic artists or art educators that have:
+The Art Garage is seeking talented, energetic artists or art educators who have:

 Experience with children and classroom management

 Ability to be flexible